 The Y6 class teacher is Ms Janet Sharp and we are extremely lucky to be supported in our learning by Mrs Colleen McGrath and Ms Karry Hatley-Smith.

 We see communication between home and school as being essential to the children’s learning.
-While this site helps, please feel assured that you can communicate with us at any time and that you are always welcome to visit the school to discuss your child’s learning and wellbeing.
+While this site helps, please feel assured that you can communicate with us at any time; the best way to do this is via email to the school office.

 Our Topic Web will be updated each term to show the learning sequence and enrichment activities for that period.
 We love our trips and workshops in Year 6, as these enrich so much of our learning, so please look out for separate letters and advice about these.